isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-the-house-of-ripples.md

 [^1]:Choa Moh Choon was also spelled as Choah Moh Choon, Chua Moh Choon and Chuah Moh Choon.
 He was also known as Choa Cheng Moh.
 In addition, Lee Ah Hoey was spelled as Lee Ah Hoy and Li Ah Hoey.
 [^2]:Pickering, W.A.
 (1880, January 26).
 Report of the Chinese Protectorate, Singapore, for the year 1879 (G.N.
 154). [*Straits Settlements Government Gazette*](http://eresources.nlb.gov.sg/printheritage/detail/88d8a281-5397-4ed0-9533-4e71db0f2bc1.aspx)*, 14*(15), p.
 228. Singapore: Government Printing Office.
 Retrieved from BookSG.
 [^3]:Pickering, W.A.
 (1881, April 29).
 Annual report on the Chinese Protectorate, Singapore, for the year 1880 (G.N.
 192). [*Straits Settlements Government Gazette*](http://eresources.nlb.gov.sg/printheritage/detail/0d2fd393-5f68-422a-937e-2ecaf1128bf2.aspx)*, 15*(18), p.
 357. Singapore: Government Printing Office.
 Retrieved from BookSG.
-[^4]:There was no one listed as the President of the Ghee Hok Society for 1887 in the “Table showing the Number of Chinese Secret Societies, registered under Section 3 of Ordinance No. XIX of 1869, with Situation of Meeting Houses of Members, &c., in Singapore.”
+[^4]:There was no one listed as the President of the Ghee Hok Society for 1887 in the “Table showing the Number of Chinese Secret Societies, registered under Section 3 of Ordinance No. XIX of 1869, with Situation of Meeting Houses of Members, &amp;c., in Singapore.”
 Found in Pickering, W.A., (1888, April 27).
 Annual report on the Chinese Protectorate, Singapore, for the year 1887 (G.N.
 261). [*Straits Settlements Government Gazette*](http://eresources.nlb.gov.sg/printheritage/detail/3f7804b8-5940-462c-8d9e-388a780f4553.aspx)*, 22*(20), p.
 909. Singapore: Government Printing Office.
 Retrieved from BookSG.
-[^5]:Kim, Y.J., & Park S.J.
+[^5]:Kim, Y.J., &amp; Park S.J.
 (2017).
 Tectonic traditions in ancient Chinese architecture, and their development. *Journal of Asian Architecture and Building Engineering, 16*(1), p.
 32. (Not available in NLB holdings)
 [^6]:Hermann Naeher was also spelled as Hermann Näher.
 [^7]:Tan Lock Shuan was also spelled as Tan Lok Shuan and Tan Lok Swan.
 [^8]:*Singapore and Straits directory for 1893*.
 (1893) (p.
 161).
 Singapore: Printed at the Mission Press, p.
 161. (Microfilm no.: NL1180)